inkstitch/pyembroidery/README.md

 * pattern = pyemb.read_vp3(file)
 * pattern = pyemb.read_jef(file)

-You can optionally add a pattern object to these readers.
+You can optionally add a pattern to these readers, it will use that object and append the new stitches to the end.

 * pattern = pyemb.read_pes(file,pattern)
 * pattern = pyemb.read("secondread.dst", pyemb.read("firstread.jef"))

 This should cause the pattern to have the stitches from both files.
-*Might need some testing.*

 Writing:
 ---

-You write to a pattern, then save the pattern out:
+To write to a pattern do disk:

 * pyemb.write(pattern,"myembroidery.dst")

 For the descrete writers, the file may be a FileObject or a string of the path.
-And the descrete writers:

 * pyemb.write_dst(pattern, file)
 * pyemb.write_pec(pattern, file)
 * pyemb.write_pes(pattern, file)